PataphysicalSociety/soupault.app/site/reference-manual.md

 ###### <function>HTML.parent(elem)</function>

-Returns element’s parent.
+Returns element's parent.

-Example: if there’s an element that has a `<blink>` in it, insert a warning just before that element.
+Example: if there is an element that has a `<blink>` in it, insert a warning just before that element.

 ```lua
 blink_elem = HTML.select_one(page, "blink")